 From replacing broken machines to expanding your business, there are many reasons why you may look to purchase equipment.
 At Equipment Trader, we always want to help our customers find the very best equipment for their lives and work!
 Our site carries both new and used machinery.
 For some buyers, shiny new products will be tempting, but for many, the best option will be used equipment.
 Why’s that?
 Glad you asked; we created this article specially to share the many benefits of used equipment!
-To make it memorable, we thought of a mnemonic device based on a certain letter… So keep reading to discover 4 Big-As-F Reasons to Buy Used Equipment!
+Keep reading to discover 4 Big Reasons to Buy Used Equipment!

 Frugal: As perhaps the biggest incentive, buying used equipment is much cheaper up-front to buying a new machine.
 A machine typically decreases in value between 20 and 40% in its first 12 months, making its resale value dramatically lower than it’s initial sale value, which is great for used equipment buyers!!
 Plus, depreciation is very slow after that initial first year drop.
 This means that if you buy used equipment and later decide to flip it, you can sell it close to the same price you bought it for and make most of your money back, in addition to whatever profits that machine helped you earn.
 These big savings are especially helpful for new and growing companies looking to buy more machinery for less, land more jobs, and make more money!